The Office of Diversity, Equity, Inclusion, and Opportunity

 The Federal Reserve System also provides a development program for minority-owned institutions, Partnership for Progress.

-As part of our participation in underrepresented communities, the Cleveland Fed sponsors many outreach programs and offers financial education through its Learning Center and Money Museum.
-We also partner with the Board of Governors to identify opportunities for the Federal Reserve System to collaborate on financial literacy programming, mentoring opportunities, and other related activities for inner-city high schools, all-girls’ high schools, and high schools with majority-minority populations across the country.
+As part of the Cleveland Fed’s participation in underrepresented communities, it sponsors many outreach programs and offers financial literacy education through its education and museum outreach team.
+The Bank also partners with the Board of Governors to identify opportunities for the Federal Reserve System to collaborate on financial literacy programming, mentoring, and other related activities for inner-city high schools, all-girls’ high schools, and high schools with majority-minority populations across the country.
 For the 2021-2022 school year, the Cleveland Fed is offering student programming centered on investing in one’s own career-Invest In You: Career Pathways Programming-a theme that provides K-12 and college students with the opportunity to learn key employability skills, participate in job shadowing and internship experiences, and explore various career fields through hands-on activities and mentorship.

 The Federal Reserve Bank of Cleveland is committed to serving the communities across our District in Ohio, western Pennsylvania, the northern panhandle of West Virginia, and eastern Kentucky.
-The Learning Center and Money Museums in both Cleveland and Cincinnati provide onsite financial education and mentoring to students in these regions.
+The Learning Center and Money Museum in Cleveland and Learning Center in Cincinnati provide onsite personal finance, college and career readiness, and economic education to students throughout Ohio.

 Diversity, Equity, Inclusion, and Opportunity Team

 - Diana Starks, senior vice president and OMWI director

 - George Sample, assistant vice president and deputy OMWI director

 - Emily Kalina, project manager

 What does inclusion look and feel like at the Cleveland Fed?

 Diana Starks, senior vice president and director of the Office of Minority and Women Inclusion, offers her thoughts about the look and feel of diversity and inclusion at the Cleveland Fed.